Read the Sierra Club's finalized recommendations on nuclear-waste management here.

 As has been predicted for 40 years, nuclear waste is now a major national problem.
 Across the country, as aging reactors begin to shut down, the unsolvable question of what to do with 70,000-plus tons of high-level radioactive spent fuel remains an environmental and political debate.
 Promises by the Nuclear Regulatory Commission and the Department of Energy have led nowhere.
 There is no national repository nor any credible plan to begin creating one.

 Instead, the government is proposing dumping high level radioactive garbage on one or two areas of the country that have had no voice in the process, on sites that appear unsuitable, and on communities who don't want it.
 Both New Mexico and Texas have been targeted to be interim dumps for this waste, with no exit strategy or any plans to ever remove it.

 The Sierra Club has long opposed Consolidated (or Centralized) Interim Storage for many reasons.
 Transportation risks aside (and they are many), any attempt to assemble large amounts of spent fuel in one location without any plan for permanent disposal simply invites – and almost guarantees – that these sites will become defacto permanent dumps, or worse, open the door to those wanting to reprocess spent fuel, one of the dirtiest and most expensive processes on earth.

 Holtec International has submitted a plan to store this radioactive nuclear-reactor waste for as long as 120 years at a site between Hobbs and Carlsbad.
 Opponents are concerned about the health, safety, transportation, financial, and environmental-justice aspects of storing high-level radioactive waste that would impact thousands of generations to come.
 More than 10,000 rail cars would haul risky waste, rumbling through or near major cities in New Mexico, in a process that would take 20 years.
-In the last three years, there have been seven train accidents in New Mexico, including trains derailing and/or wrecks.
+In the last five years, there have been seven train accidents in New Mexico, including trains derailing and/or wrecks.

 Now is the time for action!